spsforks/QB64-Wiki/NOT.md

 ```

-*Example 2:* Reading a file until it reaches the End Of File.
+Reading a file until it reaches the End Of File.

 ```vb
 DO WHILE NOT EOF(1)